Board of Directors

 In 2013 Stenslie was elected by his peers as Chair of the California Association for Local Economic Development.

 Stenslie is a Governor’s appointee to the California Workforce Development Board and serves in leadership positions for several state and local organizations, including California Forward, the California Stewardship Network, California Statewide CDC, California Small Manufacturers Health and Welfare Trust, Pacific Coast Broadband Consortium, First 5 Ventura County, Ventura County P-20 Council and the Workforce Development Board of Ventura County.

 Stenslie is a frequently invited speaker on policy and practice relating to workforce and economic development and the economic condition of Ventura County.

-At the age of 16 he started his first company, Eccentric Motors, one of the first alternative fuel companies to generate power from hydrogen and developed the first flexible fuel vehicle that could run on four different fuels.
-Born and raised in Silicon Valley, he co-founded Higher Standard Solutions with his brother Erick.
-Higher Standard Solutions provides strategic technologies for companies like SAP, Microsoft, Honda and FOX studios.
+Bryan’s entrepreneurial journey started at the age of 16 when he founded Eccentric Motors, one of the first alternative fuel companies to generate power for automobiles from hydrogen and other natural fuels.
+Bryan also co-founded Higher Standard Solutions with his brother Erick, where they provided strategic and innovative technological solutions for companies such as Microsoft, FOX Studios, and Honda.

 In 2019, Bryan spearheaded the founding of FATHOMWERX, a program created by Matter Labs that is designed to exchange knowledge and opportunities between public/private sector businesses and government entities in Ventura County.

 Outside of work, Bryan is an avid world traveler and adrenaline junkie.
 He has worked in more than 12 countries over the course of his professional career and continues to seek out adventure with his family in his free time.
 He continuously uses his maverick spirit to create and support programs aimed at impacting the world through innovation and technology.